jaimejim/jaimejim.github.io/_posts/2026-04-23-tertulia-distillation.markdown

 That second pass is what makes the "what do you think about X" questions work.
 At query time the model isn't stitching fragments, the synthesis is already on disk.

-## What I didn't expect
+## Learnings

-**The graph falls out of the notes.** The `[[topic]]` links aren't decoration.
-The union across 200 notes is a 665-topic index with the expected power law: `inflación` hits 21 notes, `deuda pública` 11, a long tail of one-offs.
-No taxonomy, no clustering, the hubs just emerge.
-I built the graph as a retrieval signal and ended up using it as the main way to browse the corpus.
-Click any `[[topic]]` in any answer and you get every note tagged with it.
+The `[[topic]]` links aren't decoration.
+Across 200 notes, the union of all those links is a 665-topic index of the whole corpus: `inflación` shows up in 21 notes, `deuda pública` in 11, and a long tail of one-offs.
+The power law is what you'd expect, and the hubs emerged on their own without any taxonomy or clustering.

+I added the graph as a retrieval signal.
+I ended up using it as the main way to browse.
+Click any `[[topic]]` in any answer and you get every note tagged with it, which turned out to be more useful than the chat.
-**Closed palettes beat open prompts.** "Add relevant topic links" produces made-up terms that link nowhere.
-Handing the model the closed list of topics present in the retrieved notes, in the same message as the question, roughly doubled the density of real, clickable links.

-**Format rules at the end of the user message.** In longer contexts Gemini quietly stops following rules that live in the system prompt.
-Moving the format reminder to the end of the user message brought compliance back.
-System prompt for voice and identity, user message for format.

-**Fallback chain before you need it.** Halfway through building this, one of the tools I code with went down.
-Ten minutes later there was an alternate path, and the same pattern ended up in the Worker: Gemini → OpenRouter → Workers AI, three nested `try/catch`, same SSE envelope on the way out so the frontend never knows which model answered.

 ## Stack

-The two passes run locally with Ollama.
-Serving is one Cloudflare Worker, the full knowledge base is a 187 KB JSON bundled inside it, retrieval is a keyword walk over the topic graph.
-No vector DB at this size, and the walk runs sub-millisecond inside V8.
+Both distillation passes run locally through Ollama.
+Serving is a single Cloudflare Worker.
+The entire knowledge base, notes and graph, fits in a 187 KB JSON that's bundled into the Worker, so retrieval is a keyword walk over the topic graph that runs in sub-millisecond time.
+No vector DB, no separate storage.

+## Work in progress

-Past ~2,000 notes this wants a semantic pass (`bge-m3` through Workers AI, distilled note as the retrieval unit) and pass 2 wants to be incremental so new videos don't re-synthesise every concept.
-The version I actually want is two or three authors in the same UI bridged through the topic graph, so `[[inflación]]` reads through one voice versus another.
+Past ~2,000 notes the keyword walk stops being enough and a semantic pass (likely `bge-m3` through Workers AI) makes sense, with the distilled note staying as the retrieval unit.
+Pass 2 also wants to be incremental so adding a new video doesn't re-synthesise every concept.
+The version I actually want has two or three authors in the same UI, bridged through the topic graph, so `[[inflación]]` can be read through one voice versus another.

 Code lives in `~/code/apps/personas/` and `~/code/apps/kb/`.
 The site is [tertulia.jaime.win](https://tertulia.jaime.win).
 Ask it something specific.